Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Results

 In Fig.~\ref{fig:composite}, we plot $R$ versus $g$ for two different sets of bath parameters for the two qubits.
 The purple curve demonstrates that, for appropriate choices of gain and loss rates, qubit-qubit interactions can significantly enhance the extent of synchronization in a composite oscillator.
 On the other hand, interactions can also strongly suppress synchronization, as evidenced by the sharp dip in the orange curve.

-As discussed in Sec.~\ref{sec:qualitative}, the synchronization measure is sensitive to the magnitude of the individual coherences between pairs of levels.
-As a qualitative indicator of this sensitivity, in Fig.~\ref{fig:composite}(b) we plot the quantities $\abs{\ev{T|U}}$ and $\abs{\ev{T|D}}$, corresponding to coherences in the collective spin basis, along the curves displayed in Fig.~\ref{fig:composite}(a).
+The synchronization measure is sensitive to the steady-state coherences established by the drive in the composite oscillator.
+As a \emph{qualitative} indicator of this sensitivity, in Fig.~\ref{fig:composite}(b) we plot the quantities $\abs{\ev{T|U}}$ and $\abs{\ev{T|D}}$, corresponding to coherences in the dressed basis, along the curves displayed in Fig.~\ref{fig:composite}(a)~\footnote{We remind that the actual computation of the synchronization metric is done in the eigenbasis $\{\ket{\lambda_j}\}$ of the steady state of the undriven oscillator, as discussed in Sec.~\ref{sec: metric-composite}.}.
 The coherences $\ev{S|U}$ and $\ev{S|D}$ are respectively equal in magnitude to $\ev{T|U}$ and $\ev{T|D}$.
-We find that enhancement and suppression of the synchronization measure are associated with corresponding peaks and dips in the magnitude of coherences between pairs of levels in the collective spin picture, demonstrating that the synchronization measure captures the overall extent of coherence build-up in the system as a result of the drive.
+We find that enhancement and suppression of the synchronization measure are qualitatively associated with corresponding peaks and dips in the magnitude of individual coherences in the dressed basis, demonstrating that the synchronization measure captures the overall extent of coherence build-up in the system as a result of the drive.